martyngigg/conan-python3/README.md

 * `_sqlite3`
 * `readline`

-Also the recipe has no test instructions.
+The recipe also has no test instructions yet.